benwiz/graphics/README.md

   - An original? https://ml4a.github.io/guides/Pix2Pix/
 - The pre-trained Edges2Pikachu model is trained on 256x256 images.
 So the input images can only be 256x256 or 512x512, or multiple of 256.

+- The pip tensorflow is not optimized for this CPU.
+I can improve training speed by building Tensorflow myself. https://bazel.build/

 ## To Do

 - Read training guide https://affinelayer.com/pix2pix/ in full
-- Collect and preprocess training data https://commons.wikimedia.org/wiki/Category:Impressionist_paintings
+- Collect and preprocess training data https://commons.wikimedia.org/wiki/Category:Impressionist_paintings, mountain scapes
 - Try to run a very small batch of training
 - Write up an article/readme/blog post... maybe blog post can be an external link to the README
+  - Include citations for data sets, pix2pix, etc.

 - Later
   - Get clever
     - Maybe hold a handdrawn sketch up to webcam and it takes photo
     - Maybe keep experimenting but stop using edges
     - Style can be broad: "all art between 1100 and 1800" or specific "Van Gogh"
+  - Compile tensorflow to use CPU better

+docker run -it --rm tensorflow/tensorflow python -c "import tensorflow as tf; tf.enable_eager_execution(); print(tf.reduce_sum(tf.random_normal([1000, 1000])))"